 She ordered that her wax effigy, dressed in her coronation robes, be set up in Henry VII's chapel near the grave of Ludovic Stuart, cousin of James I, (d.1624) and his wife Frances.
 She died on 15 October 1702 and was buried in the Duke of Richmond's vault in Henry VII's chapel.
 Her husband (d.1672) had been buried there but neither have monuments or gravestones.
 Frances had intended the wax figure, modelled by Mrs Goldsmith, to be her memorial.

 The effigy, in its showcase, stood by the graveside until the early 19th century when, with several other wax figures, it was moved to the upper Islip chapel.
 All the wax figures were on show in the Abbey Museum for many years.

 Beside her wax effigy is displayed her pet African grey parrot on a stand.
 It is said to have lived with her for 40 years and died soon after her.
 Very few mounted bird specimens survive from this period but x-rays show that the entire skeleton of the bird is intact including its skull.
 This was a very primitive technique but the parrot probably survived because it was kept in a showcase.
 It is perhaps the oldest stuffed bird in existence.

 Also in the Richmond vault are buried Charles Stuart's wives Elizabeth and Margaret and James (Stuart) (d.1655), Duke of Richmond and Lennox and his widow Mary.

 The heart of James's son Esme (d.1660) lies in an urn on a pyramid memorial next to Ludovic's large monument.

-Photographs of the wax effigy and parrot can be purchased from Westminster Abbey Library.
+Photographs of the wax effigy and parrot and the corset from her effigy can be purchased from Westminster Abbey Library.

 The funeral effigies of Westminster Abbey edited by A.Harvey & R.Mortimer (revised 2003)